Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 "Coffee-filled filter added to the Moka pot."

-So, you always have to make the same amount of coffee with your Moka pot.
-This limitation can be frustrating when you have visitors or want a small shot of coffee, so be sure to get the size of a Moka pot that suits your daily coffee-drinking habits.
+This limitation can be frustrating when you have visitors or want a small shot of coffee, so be sure to choose a Moka pot size that suits your daily coffee-drinking habits.

 Con 7.
 You need medium-ground coffee